Sanic Application

 app = Sanic("MyHelloWorldApp")

 Most applications will have the need to share/reuse data or objects across different parts of the code base.
-The most common example is DB connections.
+Sanic helps be providing the ctx

 app = Sanic("MyApp")